sigvt/spamreaper/README.md

 # 💀 Spamreaper

-PoC of BWT-RLE based sentence complexity score.
+PoC of BWT based sentence complexity score.
 Specifically made for handling multiple chats in live streams.

 Spamreaper will be included in [Komet](https://github.com/holodata/komet) as one of the filter engines.